 - Most insurers offer cover especially catered for families.
 It’s a cheaper way to cover your entire family instead of purchasing cover individually.
 Look around for the best deal for your family.

-- Some insurers provide unlimited cover to children under 21 at no extra cost, or help you save with a variable excess.
+- Some insurers provide unlimited cover to children under 21 years for a small additional cost, or help you save with a variable excess.

 Speak to your insurer for a quote and compare the insurance policies available.
 Once you’ve found the policy with the best value, read the Product Disclosure Statement (PDS) for further information.

 The Ultimate Health and Safety Packing Guide

 Take the worry out of figuring out what to pack with our ultimate health and safety packing checklist so you and your family can focus on the fun!

 Here's our suggestions for what to pack:

 - Vaccination documents (if required)

 - Travel insurance certificates